Genez-io/genezio-landing-page/deployment-platform/content/posts/upgrade_your_express_app_add_a_frontend_seamlessly_with_genezio.md

 If you already have an Express.js application, you can skip this step.

 First, let’s deploy an Express Getting Started template using this {{< external-link link="https://app.genez.io/auth/signup?redirect=express-getting-started">}}link{{< /external-link >}}.
-We recommend deploying it using your GitHub account so that Genezio can create a repository for your project.
+We recommend deploying it using your GitHub account so that DeployApps can create a repository for your project.

 Once the application is deployed, clone it locally: